Is a pass needed to park on campus?

 No, in order to have a car on campus you must apply and qualify for an exception to policy.
-All applications are reviewed and considered for approval of a Restricted Use Decal to park at the William & Mary Hall Lot only.
+All applications are reviewed and considered for approval of a Restricted Use Decal to park at the Kaplan Arena Lot only.

 What are enforcement hours of meters?

 Metered spaces are located in high demand areas and are intended for high turn-over.
 Anyone, except students with Restricted Use permits, may park at a meter, and everyone (except those displaying a valid handicapped tag) must pay.
 Meters are enforced Monday - Friday, except for the meters located by the Muscarelle Museum in the Morton Lot which are enforced 7 days a week.
 Monday through Thursday after 5:00 p.m., customers with a decal or visitor’s pass are not required to pay at a meter.
 All other customers should continue to pay according to usage.

 Pay by Phone sessions can be intiatied for parking in the Kaplan Arena Lot and the Stadium Lot and are enforced from Monday at 7:45 am through Friday at 5:00 pm.

-What should you do if a meter or Pay-by-space kiosk malfunctions?
+What should you do if a meter malfunctions?

 Immediately report equipment malfunctions to Parking Services at 221-4764.
 Provide the lot and the meter number to the customer service rep. A repair technician will be dispatched immediately, upon completion of repairs maximum time will be applied to the meter.

 May I tape my decal to my vehicle?